oakserver/oak/docs/index.md

 Oak is designed with Deno in mind, and versions of oak are tagged for specific versions of Deno in mind.
-In the examples here, we will be referring to using oak off of `master`, though in practice you should _pin_ to a specific version of oak in order to ensure compatibility.
+In the examples here, we will be referring to using oak off of `main`, though in practice you should _pin_ to a specific version of oak in order to ensure compatibility.

 For example if you wanted to use version 4.0.0 of oak, you would want to import